RussellGLY/yolov3/README-Agot.txt

 Testing:

 This will run the model on the validation set and output metrics.
+You can see our output in the file "Yolo Baseline Results.xlsx".

 Run: python test.py --cfg custom/yolov3-spp-custom.cfg --data custom/custom.data --weights weights/yolov3-spp-custom.pt --batch-size 128